Nursing Student Handbook

-Please be advised that only a student, who has been officially excused by his /her Professor prior to the exam, may be permitted to take a make-up exam without penalty.
+Please be advised that only a student, who has been officially excused by their professor, prior to the exam, may be permitted to take a makeup exam without penalty.
 Appropriate documentation must be submitted to the course professor prior to rescheduling the exam.
-Any student who misses an exam and who is not officially excused may at the discretion of the professor be given a make-up exam.
-The penalty imposed for a non-excused exam absence will be a minus 10 points from the exam grade.
-The Professor will determine the make-up exam date, the examination criteria and the setting for the test administration.
+Any student who misses an exam and who is not officially excused may at the discretion of the professor be given a makeup exam.
+All makeup exams will be administered during makeup week.
+The penalty imposed for a non-excused exam absence will be minus 25 points from the exam grade.
+The professor will determine the examination criteria and the setting for the test administration.

 Arriving Late for an Exam:

 Accurate dosage calculation is a requirement of professional nursing practice and essential for safe and competent nursing care.
-The med-math competency policy is one measure of assuring that nursing students and graduates of NYIT are competent in this area.
+The med-math competency policy is one measure of assuring that nursing students and graduates of the nursing program are competent in this area.

-- Medical math proficiency must be demonstrated in Pharmacology for Nurses (NURS 315).
+- Medical math proficiency must be demonstrated in NURS 102 and NURS 315.

-- In addition a medical math proficiency exam will be administered and must be passed by the student prior to the start of each subsequent clinical course where medication will be administered (NURS 351, NURS 401, NURS 421 and NURS 451).
+- In addition, a medical math proficiency exam will be administered and must be passed by the student prior to the start of each subsequent clinical course where medication will be administered (NURS 351, NURS 401, NURS 445, NURS 465 and Preceptorship Practical Experience).

-- The student must demonstrate competency at 100% mastery on the med-math proficiency exam required for each clinical course in which he or she anticipates to be enrolled.
+- The student must demonstrate competency at 90% mastery on the med-math proficiency exam required for each clinical course in which the student anticipates being enrolled.

-- The date and time for completion of the med-math proficiency exam is established by the faculty and communicated to the student by Black Board and/or published in the syllabus of the prior clinical course.
+- The date and time for completion of the med-math proficiency exam is established by the faculty and communicated to the student by Canvas and/or published in the syllabus of the prior clinical course.